Italians, Poles quarantined after coming back from China

 Over 17,000 people have been infected with the virus in China and 361 have died.
 Another person died in the Philippines and 20 other nations have reported cases.

-Europe has 25 confirmed cases of coronavirus so far: Germany has 10; France six; Russia, Italy and the U.K have two each and Finland, Sweden and Spain have one each.
+Europe has 25 confirmed cases of the new coronavirus so far: Germany has 10; France six; Russia, Italy and the U.K have two each and Finland, Sweden and Spain have one each.

 In Poland, a hospital official said all 30 Poles under quarantine show no signs of infection.
-The group, also including children, was evacuated from Wuhan and, via France, arriving Sunday night at a military hospital in Wroclaw.
-The head of the Polish military hospital, Wojciech Tanski, said Monday that following examination they were all admitted for quarantine two weeks.
+The group, also including children, was evacuated from Wuhan and, via France, arrived Sunday night at a military hospital in Wroclaw.
+The head of the Polish hospital, Wojciech Tanski, said Monday that following examination they were all admitted into quarantine for two weeks.

 In neighboring Montenegro, some 800 workers from China who have been constructing a main highway to link the south and east of the tiny Balkan state have been told not to return to Montenegro after celebrating the Chinese New Year because of the virus.
 Also, all Montenegrin operators have indefinitely canceled tourist tours from China.

+Germany's Lufthansa said it is extending the suspension of its flights to Beijing and Shanghai until Feb.
+28 "after thoroughly evaluating all currently available information" on the virus.

+The suspension, which also applies to Lufthansa subsidiaries Austrian Airlines and Swiss, originally was imposed through Feb.
+9. Lufthansa said it won't now serve its other Chinese destinations, Nanjing, Shenyang and Qingdao, until the end of its winter timetable on March 28.
+Flights to and from Hong Kong will continue as planned.

-Turkey also decided to suspend all flights from China beginning Wednesday until end of month, according to its health minister.
+Turkey also decided to suspend all flights from China beginning Wednesday until the end of the month, according to its health minister.

+Minister Fahrettin Koca also said that travelers arriving from Japan, Taiwan, Thailand, Hong Kong, Singapore, Korea and Malaysia will be screened with thermal cameras upon arrival in Turkey.

+None of the 61 people who were evacuated from Hubei province over the weekend has tested positive, Koca said.

 Follow AP’s full coverage of the virus outbreak at https://apnews.com/VirusOutbreak